Example of a Massachusetts Death Certificate from 1908

 Ordering Records

-To order certified copies from the Massachusetts Archives:
+You can order official certified copies from the Massachusetts Archives by mail or in person.

-1. Search the Index: Start by consulting the statewide indexes for births, marriages, and deaths.
-These indices are comparable to those used with more recent records.
+Step 1: Search the Index.
+Start by consulting the statewide indexes for births, marriages, and deaths.

-2. Access the Records: Once you've discovered the appropriate index entry, you can request to see the actual record.
+Step 2: Access the Records.
+Once you've found the appropriate index entry, request to see the actual record.

-Several online databases offer access to indexes or images of Massachusetts vital records during this time:
+Several online databases offer access to indexes or images of Massachusetts vital records from this period.

 Research Tips

-• Keep in mind that records from this time period are commonly formatted in a register-style and might show signs of wear or fading.
+• Records from this time period are commonly formatted in a register-style and might show signs of wear or fading

-• When it comes to Boston records, burial information may not always be found in state-level death registers.
+• For Boston records, burial information may not always be found in state-level death registers

-• For the most complete information, it is suggested to check records at both the state and town levels.
+• For the most complete information, check records at both the state and town levels

-• Make sure to check online indexes for the records you need before making a trip to the Archives or requesting copies.
+• Always check online indexes before making a trip to the Archives or requesting copies

-• It's important to be flexible with spellings and variations of names when you're searching.
+• Be flexible with spellings and variations of names when searching

 Historical Context